This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

-The Ecstasy of Saint Teresa is an exquisite sculptural masterpiece created by Gian Lorenzo Bernini.
-This awe-inspiring work of art, also known as Saint Teresa in Ecstasy or the Transverberation of Saint Teresa, resides in the Cornaro Chapel of the revered Santa Maria della Vittoria church in Rome.
+The Ecstasy of Saint Teresa is a stunning sculpture by Gian Lorenzo Bernini.
+It is also known as Saint Teresa in Ecstasy or the Transverberation of Saint Teresa.

 Key Takeaways:

-- The Ecstasy of Saint Teresa is a marble sculpture crafted by Gian Lorenzo Bernini in the Cornaro Chapel of Santa Maria della Vittoria church in Rome.
+- The Ecstasy of Saint Teresa is a marble sculpture by Gian Lorenzo Bernini in the Cornaro Chapel of Santa Maria della Vittoria church in Rome.

 - Completed between 1647 and 1652, it is regarded as one of the masterpieces of the High Roman Baroque.